webfactorybulgaria/Base/README.md

 ### Publish a module

 If you want to modify a module, for example add some fields or a relation, you can not do it easily because each module is in vendor directory.
-The solution is to remove it from composer and copy it to the **/Modules** directory.
+Each TypiCMS class has its empty "Shell Class".
+This is an empty class which extends the base one and that is the one used in the entire CMS.
+When you publish a module all Shell classes are copied to the **/Modules** directory where you can easily override methods and properties.
 For example, the module **Pages** will be published by running this command:

 ```
 php artisan typicms:publish pages
 ```

-These steps will be executed:

-1. Publishing of views and migrations for Pages module.
-2. Copying of everything excepted views and migrations from **/vendor/typicms/pages/src** to **/Modules/Pages**.
+This will copy everything from **/vendor/typicms/pages/src/Shells** to **/Modules/Pages/Shells**.
-3. Running ```composer remove typicms/pages```.

-When a module is published, it will be tracked by git and you will be able to make changes in **/Modules/Modulename** directory without loosing changes when running ```composer update```.
+Then in order for these new classes to take precedence you will have to
+1. Add this to your composer.json file: "TypiCMS\\Modules\\Pages\\Shells\\": "Modules/Pages/Shells/"
+2. Run `composer dump-autoload`

+This way you will gain full controll of the module and in the same time you will be able to still update the module from the main repository if needed.

 ### Create a module